What Steps Can You Take to Prevent Merging Collisions?

 "Most people on the expressway never expect traffic to stop or alter its course, and they drive that way," says James Solomon, director of training for the National Safety Council Defensive Driving Courses.

 For this reason, all motorists should drive defensively and take precautions when passing vehicles to prevent merging collisions.
 And CDL drivers or drivers towing a trailer, remember the extra weight makes it harder to stop.

 - Yield to drivers on the freeway, but avoid stopping unless absolutely necessary.

-- Find a three- to four-second gap in traffic to merge into.
-Solomon's advice: "I never look for the vehicle I want to get ahead of; I look for the vehicle I want to be behind."
+- Find a 3 to 4-second gap in traffic to merge.
+Solomon's advice: "I never look for the vehicle I want to get ahead of; I look for the vehicle I want to behind

 - Check for cars around your vehicle before entering a lane.
 And remember to check your blind spot.
 Solomon’s advice: "Your mirrors will only show you where you aim them to look.
 You must do a head check.""
 Meaning, turn your head to check and see if the way is clear.

-- Signal your intentions early—Solomon recommends 100 to 300 feet before merging or changing lanes.
+- Use your turn signals early, a recommended 100 to 300 feet before merging or changing lanes.

 - Wait for the solid line to end before merging - It indicates that lane changes are prohibited.